DLSU-CCAPDEV/2223T3-S12-G04/README.md

 10.)
 To install bcrypt for hashing, type: "npm install bcrypt"

 11.)
+To install express-session, type: "npm install express-session"

+12.)
 Run the server by typing: "node index.js".
 The output should show "app listening at port 3000".

-12.)
+13.)
 Go to your website browser and type "localhost:3000" to run the code.